 The Review Team ascertained that delays of up to 13 weeks were common at this time as the Radiology Department did not have the capacity to process the volume of requests received within the requested timeframes.
-The Review Team are of the opinion that the six week wait for this CT scan was acceptable and did not adversely impact on and the set of t was reviewed by Dr 3 (Consultant Urologist) on a shared clinic code.
-The clinic letter to the patient's GP stated the patient was well on review.
-Although recurrence of renal cancer was not detected, Dr 3 advised that in view of the high risk of recurrence, serial scans were required.
-Dr 3 confirmed booking a further scan for May 2013 with next review in June 2013.
+The Review Team are of the opinion that the six week wait for this CT scan was acceptable and did not adversely impact on Team's follow-up.